Starting an LLC in Washington State FAQs

 Step 5: Create an Operating Agreement

 The next step for how to start an LLC in New Jersey is receiving the certificate of formation, which formally confirms the existence of your LLC in New Jersey.
-The state will mail this certificate to the New Jersey mailing address you provided within 7-10 working days of receiving your Articles of Organization.
+The state will mail this certificate to the New Jersey mailing address you provided within 7-10 working days of receiving your Articles of Organization (or similar document).

 (image source: https://eforms.com/operating-agreements/wa/)

 The next step for how to create an LLC in Washington is getting your tax ID number.
 The Internal Revenue Service (IRS) will assign you an Employer Identification Number (EIN) in order to identify your LLC for taxes.